How do small businesses grow their customer base? Here’s what you need in order to successfully grow your business and bring in new customers.

 3. Show Up

 It’s tempting to remain within the four walls of your business or behind your computer, but customers want to see you in the community.
 People do business with people they know they can trust.
-When a potential customer is able to see a face representing the company and pleased with the interaction, then they are more likely to entrust your company with their business.
+When a potential customer is able to see a face representing the company and is pleased with the interaction, then they are more likely to entrust your company with their business.

 Participate in community functions, volunteer, and speak at events to expand your customer base.